EnSoftCorp/AnalyzableAndroid/README.md

 PScout wants to run over the `full-eng` build of Android, so you will probably have to `make clean`, `lunch full-eng`, and `make -j24` again before running PScout.

 Follow PScout directions at [https://github.com/dweinstein/pscout/blob/master/README.txt](https://github.com/dweinstein/pscout/blob/master/README.txt).

+PScout results can be used in the [Android Essentials Toolbox project](https://github.com/EnSoftCorp/android-essentials-toolbox).